manjunathgk/mysql-monitoring-dashboard/README.md

 	</Python>

+## MySQL Metrics and Status
-## For more info collected MySQL Metrics and Statuses, please see https://github.com/chrisboulton/collectd-python-mysql
+For more info on collected metrices and statuses, please see https://github.com/chrisboulton/collectd-python-mysql

 ### Query Response Times

 For versions of MySQL with support for it and where enabled, `INFORMATION_SCHEMA.QUERY_RESPONSE_TIME` will be queried for metrics to generate a histogram of query response times.